pc852/Argument-Mining-Presidential-Debates/README.md

 **Setting 4**: tf-idf word matrices for uni-, bi- and trigrams and a set of engineered features + Feed Forward Network

-The project is carried out as a part of PM "Opinion and Argument Mining", taught by Prof. Dr. Manfred Stede at the University of Potsdam, Winter Term 2021/22.
+The project is carried out as a part of PM "Mining Opinions and Arguments", taught by Prof. Dr. Manfred Stede at the University of Potsdam, Winter Term 2021/22.
 Our final report can be found [here](https://github.com/pc852/Argument-Mining-Presidential-Debates/blob/main/final-report.pdf).

 *Team: Chen Peng, Mariia Poiaganova, Milena Voskanyan*